alexanderkoller/pergamon/pergamon.typ

   that the reference labeler of a citation style either always returns `none` or never returns `none`, making for a consistent number of columns.

-- The _citation formatter_ is passed as an argument to `refsection`.
+- #unfinished[The _citation formatter_ is passed as an argument to `refsection`.
 It receives a reference dictionary and a citation form (see above) as arguments and returns content.
-This function generates the actual citation that is typeset into the document.
+This function generates the actual citation that is typeset into the document.]

 Note that the label information that the label generator produces will be stored in the `label` field of the reference dictionary.
 When the reference labeler and the citation formatter are called, the `label` information